Roasted Carrots & Carrot-Top Chimichurri

 - REMOVE the carrot tops, discarding any woody stems, and soak the fluffy fronds in a salad spinner or pan filled with cold water to remove any dirt.
 Dry the fronds by shaking excess water off of them and then wrap them in a paper towel to gently blot away any remaining water.
 Thoroughly clean the carrots with a vegetable scrubber, there is no need to remove the peel.
 Toss the carrots with the olive oil, salt and pepper and arrange in one layer on a sheet pan.

-- ROAST the carrots for 15-20 minutes.
+ROAST the carrots for 15 to 20 minutes.
 Remove the carrots from the oven and shake the pan to roll the carrots and help to caramelize all sides.
 Sprinkle the cheese over the carrots and onto the pan.
-It is okay, and recommended to allow some of the cheese to remain on the carrots and some to land on the pan itself, this will help to make the crunchy “frico” topping.
+It is okay, and recommended, to allow some of the cheese to remain on the carrots and some to land on the pan itself.
+This will help to make a crunchy “frico” topping.
 Return to the oven and cook for another 10 -12 minutes, or until the cheese is melted and starting to brown, but not burn.

-- REMOVE the roasted carrots from the oven and transfer to a platter, be sure to include all the beautiful caramelized and crunchy golden baked cheese and sprinkle over the carrots.
+REMOVE the roasted carrots from the oven and transfer to a platter, be sure to include all the beautiful caramelized and crunchy golden baked cheese and sprinkle over the carrots.
 Drizzle the chimichurri over the top to suit your taste and serve the rest on the side for those who want more.
-You can save any extra chimichurri in the refrigerator for up to a week and use as a condiment on anything you desire… grilled cheese sandwich, grilled chicken or steak, burgers, in soups, etc. It is also excellent as a marinade for beef, chicken or fish.

 - per serving

 - 520 milligrams

 - 114 milligrams